 How to Make Corn Chowder

-- Above all, this is my favorite method because it is quick, and the only thing you will have to wash is the cutting board.
-Use a large cutting board and stand the corn up vertically.
+- Use a large cutting board and stand the corn up vertically.
 Starting halfway down the corn cob, carefully cut and remove kernels.
 Turn the cob upside down and remove the rest of the kernels.
 This split in the middle seems to keep the kernels from flying off the cutting board.

 Store leftovers in an airtight container in the fridge for up to 3 days.
 Reheat on the stovetop over low heat or in the microwave at reduced power.